 Halloween is a time for fun and innocent frights, and when you’re playing host to little ghosts, goblins and vampires this year, be sure you take steps to keep them safe.

-A lot of parents focus on the safety of candy from trick-or-treating, and while it’s important to check candy, says Hania Alaidroos, M.D., a family medicine physician on the medical staff at Baylor Regional Medical Center at Plano, she more commonly sees other injuries at Halloween.
+A lot of parents focus on the safety of candy from trick-or-treating, and while it’s important to check candy, says Hania Alaidroos, M.D., a family medicine physician on the medical staff at Baylor Scott & White Medical Center - Plano, she more commonly sees other injuries at Halloween.

 She offers the following tips for keeping little ones safe this Oct.
 31.